MoonBlvd/fvl-ICRA2019/README.md

 This repo contains source code of future vehicle localization (FVL)[1], implemented in Keras with tensorflow backend.

-:boom: The current repo is a placeholder.
+:boom: <span style="color:red">ATTENTION</span>: The current repo is a placeholder.
 The original Keras code is not released yet due to the HRI authority issue.
 The readers are redirected to a [pytorch implementation](https://github.com/MoonBlvd/tad-IROS2019) of the paper.

 ![introduction](/data/samples/ad.jpg?raw=true)